Disappearance of Susan Powell: Developments in 2010–2012

-Relations between and within the Powell and Cox families became increasingly hostile.
-After the police raided their home in 2011, both Joshua and Steven spoke to major news outlets regarding journals that Susan had allegedly written about the relationship between Steven and herself.
-Steven claimed that he and Susan had been falling in love prior to her disappearance, and he cited the content of the journals (written when Susan was a teenager) as evidence to support his theory that she was mentally unstable and could have run away with another man.
-A judge issued a permanent injunction forbidding Joshua and Steven from publishing any material from Susan's journals, ordering the pair to either return or destroy any journals already published.
+Relations between the Powell and Cox families grew increasingly strained.
+After police raided the Powell home in 2011, both Joshua and Steven spoke to major news outlets about journals Susan had allegedly written concerning her relationship with Steven.
+Steven claimed that he and Susan had been falling in love before her disappearance and cited the journals—written when Susan was a teenager—as evidence that she was mentally unstable and might have left with another man.
+A judge issued a permanent injunction preventing Joshua and Steven from publishing any material from Susan's journals and ordered them to return or destroy any copies already released.

-On September 22, Steven was arrested on charges of voyeurism and child pornography after police found evidence that he had secretly videotaped young girls and numerous women, including Susan.
-John Long, assistant attorney general for Washington State, said that Joshua was a "subject" in this investigation.
-A friend of Steven claimed that he was preoccupied with pornography and "was hung up on [Susan] sexually."
-Chuck Cox, Susan's father, filed for custody of her children the day after Steven was arrested.
-A Washington court eventually granted Cox temporary custody of the boys, ruling that Joshua would have to move out of Steven's residence if he wanted to regain custody.
-Joshua rented a house in South Hill, but authorities later alleged that he had never actually moved into there, merely making it appear as if he had satisfied the court's instructions while continuing to reside at Steven's residence.
+On September 22, Steven was arrested on charges of voyeurism and child pornography after police found evidence that he had secretly recorded young girls and numerous women, including Susan.
+John Long, assistant attorney general for Washington State, stated that Joshua was a "subject" in the investigation.
+A friend of Steven said he was preoccupied with pornography and "was hung up on [Susan] sexually."
+The following day, Susan's father, Chuck Cox, filed for custody.
+A Washington court granted him temporary custody, ruling that Joshua would need to move out of Steven's residence to regain custody.
+Joshua rented a house in South Hill, though authorities later alleged that he had not actually moved in and had only attempted to make it appear that he had complied with the court's order.

-In late September 2011, Jennifer Graves stated her belief that her brother Joshua was "responsible for his wife Susan Powell's disappearance."
-His other sister, Alina, had been suspicious of him as well; however, she later withdrew her suspicions and felt that Joshua had been unduly harassed by investigators.
+In late September 2011, Jennifer stated publicly that she believed her brother Joshua was "responsible for his wife Susan Powell's disappearance."
+His other sister, Alina, had also been suspicious of him but later withdrew her concerns and said Joshua had been unfairly targeted by investigators.
 By this time, West Valley City had spent more than half a million dollars on the case.
-On September 28, Mayor Mike Winder indicated that he felt that the case was worth the expense, stating, "We feel that we are getting to that tipping point where we have more hot evidence than we have had in the past two years," and that the case was moving forward.
+On September 28, Mayor Mike Winder said the expense was justified, stating, "We feel that we are getting to that tipping point where we have more hot evidence than we have had in the past two years," and that the case was progressing.